wimvanderbauwhede/funny_trees/README.md

 -- This is similar to foldr for lists.
 ```

 Use the FT.hs file as a template for your solution.
 This is the source code file you will need to submit on Moodle (via cut-and-paste).
 Do not change the type signatures for these functions.
-Please only change the code for the function definition.
+Please only change the code for the function definitions in the FT.hs file.
 You may use library functions from the GHC Prelude and/or from the Data.List libraries only.
+You will need to import Data.List in FT.hs if you want to use these functions.

 If you have the [HUnit](https://hackage.haskell.org/package/HUnit) library installed then you can use the testfunnytrees.hs file to run a small set of unit tests on your code.

 ## Deadlines

-Submit your source code solution before the end of Monday 2 November.
+Submit your FT.hs source code solution before the end of Monday 2 November.
 Then the second phase of the coursework begins on Tuesday 3 November - this involves reading and reviewing other people's source code.
 You use the same Moodle URL as for initial submission, and compare pairs of solutions to each other using a standard set of criteria.
 This reviewing phase ends on Monday 9 November.

 ## Contact